arunkalher/DSA-Repo/Graph/dijkstra/readme.md

-### Given a weighted graph and a source vertex in the graph, find the shortest paths from the source to all the other vertices in the given graph.
+### Given a weighted graph and a source vertex in the graph, find the shortest paths from the source to all the other vertices in the given graph ( without negative weight)

 ```C++